- How to Adjust Workouts to Your Fitness Level

 Our workout programs are designed to be simple and accessible.
 In most cases, you’ll just need a mat and comfortable clothes.

 Some programs may also include exercises that use everyday household items — such as a chair, wall, bed, or pillow — to help with balance, posture, or relaxation.
 In addition, certain workouts may suggest using small fitness tools.
-Depending on the program, you might need:
+Depending on the program, you may need:

-- A softball
+- A Pilates softball

-- A release roller or foam roller
+- A release roller or Pilates roller

 - A small kettlebell (2–4 kg)